ChrisAkridge/Cix/docs/Lexer.md

 * In NumericLiteral: Same as in Root.
 * In NumericLiteralFraction: Same as in Root.
 * In NumericLiteralSuffix: Same as in Root.
 * In StringLiteral: Append to builder.

+### At Sign (@)
+* In Root: Starts an identifier to be treated as an intrinsic.
+Switch context to Word and append to builder.
+* In Whitespace: Starts an identifier to be treated as an intrinsic.
+Switch context to Word and append to builder.
+* In Comment: Ignore.
+* In Word: INVALID.
+At signs only appear at the start of intrinsic identifiers.
+Add an error to the error list.
+* In Directive: INVALID.
+Add an error to the error list.
+* In Operator: Yield and clear the builder.
+Append to builder and change context to Word.
+* In NumericLiteral: Is it {u l f d}?
+Switch to NumericLiteralSuffix and append to builder.
+No?
+INVALID.
+No other letters appear within numeric literals.
+Add an error to the error list.
+* In NumericLiteralFraction: Same as in NumericLiteral.
+* In NumericLiteralSuffix: Is it l and the last letter u?
+Append to builder and yield.
+No?
+INVALID.
+No other character appears after u and no other character is used as a second character.
+Throw
+* In StringLiteral: Append to builder.

 ### Any Other Character